byu-oit/handel/docs/design.md

-# AWS Deploy Design
+# Orchestra Design
-This document contains information about the architecture of AWS Deploy
+This document contains information about the architecture of Orchestra

 # Service Deployments
-Services are deployed from a declarative specification file.
+Services are deployed from a declarative specification file called orchestra.yml.
 This file specifies the way for each service to be deployed, as well as how they depend on each other.
 This dependency information provides information to wire together the services.

-# Deploy Spec File
+# orchestra.yml
-The deploy spec file is of the following structure:
+The orchestra.yml file is of the following structure:
 ```
 version: 1